 Brush up on your knowledge of portions and serving sizes

 A portion is the amount of food that you choose to eat for a meal or snack.
 It can be big or small, you decide.

 A serving is a measured amount of food or drink, such as one slice of bread or one cup of milk.
 Recommended serving sizes are there to help us to maintain a healthy well-balanced diet.

-Many foods that come as a single portion contain multiple servings.
+Many foods are packaged and sold in multiple-serving formats, but it’s not always obvious and it can be easy to assume that they contain one portion.
 The nutrition label on packaged foods, on the backs of cans, sides of boxes, etc. usually tells you the number of servings in the packaging.
 It’s worth checking these if you aren’t already in the habit of doing so.

 Of course, not all foods come with labels containing serving size recommendations, and although you should be aware that there are inconsistencies even when they are present, it’s worth paying attention to serving size advice when it is present.

 If this is news to you, it’s worth finding out if you suffer from portion distortion.

 There has been a general trend for our foods to be packaged and sold in ever increasing portion sizes over the last few years.
 They sampled 245 food products, and found that the vast majority had greatly increased in size in the 20-year period between 1993 and 2013; with items such as chicken pies increasing in size by 40%, crisps by 50% and single serving shepherd’s pies by 98%.
 This trend has continued in the intervening years and looks set to continue.